XU LABORATORY

 Translation is dynamic

-Over the course of development or over the course of a experience, how a neuron translates its transcriptome charts its fate and function.
-The translation of specific mRNA can be dynamically regulated by signaling pathways, nutrient availability, misfolded protein accumulation, and neuronal activity.
+Over the course of development, over the course of an experience, or over the course of disease development, how a brain cell translates its transcriptome charts its fate and function.
+The translation of specific mRNA can be dynamically regulated by signaling pathways, nutrient availability, misfolded protein accumulation, and brain cell activity.

 In the lab, we have deployed modern molecular techniques to understand how translation control mechanisms operate in neural cells and how their disruption causes neurological disorders.